CBSA Assessment and Revenue Management (CARM) Program

 - The Delegation of Authority is an additional requirement and does not replace the current requirement for a General Agency Agreement (GAA)/ Power of Attorney (POA) to act on an importer’s behalf.

 With the implementation of CARM Release 3, a customs broker’s RPP financial security no longer covers commercial importers.
-Beginning April 19, 2025, all commercial importers must post their own financial security, such as a surety bond or cash deposit, to enrol and benefit from the Release Prior to Payment (RPP) program.
+Beginning May 20, 2025 at 3 a.m.
+(EDT), all commercial importers must post their own financial security, such as a surety bond or cash deposit, to enrol and benefit from the Release Prior to Payment (RPP) program.

 Note: The RPP program allows for the electronic release of imported goods before payment of duties and taxes.